-Bigger, even more interactive and with exciting sessions: Compared to 2015, the camp's organizers have managed to increase the number of participants once again.
-RAIDBOXES was there last weekend as a sponsor.
+Bigger, even more interactive and with exciting sessions: Compared to 2015, the camp's organisers have managed to increase the number of participants once again.
+Raidboxes was a sponsor last weekend.
 Our WordCamp Zurich recap at a glance:

 WooCommerce was much more in demand as a topic at WordCamp Zurich than I know it from other camps.
 This was confirmed in the conversations with WP professionals and agencies.
 More and more potential customers realize projects in the area of eCommerce - from the classic shop to the distribution of services and events.
 Because WooCommerce can do much more than normal webshops.
 Accordingly, the demand for suitable service providers is increasing.